Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/IOT Driven Crop Recommender System/readme.md

 - **IoT Sensors:** Collect data on soil composition and environmental factors.
 - **Raspberry Pi:** Acts as a data acquisition and processing unit.
 - **Cloud Platform:** Stores and processes data, runs machine learning models, and provides recommendations.
-- **Android App:** User interface for farmers to access recommendations.
+- **Web App:** User interface for farmers to access recommendations.

 ---